-Should a cancer medical practice have a ‘Like’ button on their homepage?
+Should a cancer medical practice have a ‘Like’ button on its homepage?

 Should a pizza parlor have a ‘Like’ button on their homepage?

-In my humble opinion the Facebook ‘Like’ button interface does not lend any professional sensibility to a business homepage.
-And from a search engine perspective I do not want Google detecting a Facebook link on my homepage.
+The Facebook ‘Like’ button interface does not lend any professional sensibility to a business homepage.
+And from a search engine perspective, I do not want Google detecting a Facebook link on my homepage.
 Call me super superstitious, but that’s just me.

-Besides nothing looks worse than having a like button showing 6 people like you on your business website homepage.
-This is like having a Blog with your most recent posting dated Dec 2008.
+Besides, nothing looks worse than having a like button showing six people like you on your business website homepage, like having a Blog with your most recent posting dated Dec 2008.
 Blogs and social network pages take lots of work.
-This means dedicating time to manage your pages on a daily basis.

-As you continue to build and mange your online presence on the Web, try to remember to simple rules;
+As you continue to build and manage your online presence on the Web, try to remember the following simple rules.

 Google is for searching.
 Facebook is for socializing.